How to add a LiPo battery in our Arduino projects11/10/2019

 If you want to know more about each of the chips that make up the TP4056 module below I leave a series of links with the cards of each of them:

-Of course if you have any doubt or find any fault or a possible improvement do not hesitate to leave your comment at the bottom of this post.
+Of course if you have any doubt, found any fault or want to purpose a possible improvement do not hesitate to leave your comment at the bottom of this post.